ritza-co/abbey/2023-11 - IAM Terraform article/article_v4_abbeyFeedback.md

 You can see the GitHub actions Abbey ran to add Carol to the group in your repository's **Actions** tab, https://github.com/YourName/abbeytest/actions.

 Abbey makes access changes only through GitHub on commits.
 If you try to run Terraform locally, it will fail because you do not have a state file.
-Even running `terraform init` will fail with:
+Even running `terraform init` will fail because your Abbey key is not set:
 ```bash
 Initializing the backend...
 Error refreshing state: HTTP remote state endpoint requires auth